Hands on SHAFE

 This co-designed research, successfully funded under the European grant Erasmus+ n° 2019-1-NL01-KA204-060243, enables cross-cooperation among research institutions, associations and companies.
 Through user research performed across six European countries, training packages will be developed to empower unemployed, low-skilled, older adults to benefit from off-the-shelf Internet of Things-based technologies for Smart Age-Friendly Environments.

-The project fosters and promotes social inclusion for people of all ages and genders, including individuals with cognitive or physical impairments and hugely impacts on future development policies and regulations in the European community.
+The project fosters and promotes social inclusion for people of all ages and genders, including individuals with cognitive or physical impairments and hugely impacts future development policies and regulations in the European community.

 For detailed information about the project visit the website here.

-For more information on the Smart Healthy Age-Friendly Environments network find a white paper I contributed here.
+For more information on the Smart Healthy, Age-Friendly Environments network find a white paper I contributed here.